Campus SuperStar season 2: Week 7: Revival round (16 July)

-The first 12 singers who were eliminated from the first six weeks returned to the stage to perform for the revival round.
+The first 12 singers who were eliminated from the first six weeks returned to the stage to perform for the Wildcard round.
 The contestant who received the highest combined score from either the male and female categories would be reinstated from the competition.

 Week 8: Semi-final 1 (23 July)

 From this week until the Grand Finals, the weightage for judges and public votes were 30% and 70%, respectively.